Archive for the ‘social media’ Category

 As an aside, at the time I had no idea just how awful this process would be.
 Let me tell you that doing a rebrand online is 10x worse than doing it in traditional venues.
 I am still having problems with Twitter for example, where my new account (onlinematters) isn’t showing up in people search, even though it has more followers than any account save my previously established account – so people aren’t linking to it.
 (PLEASE DO, if you have the time.)

 This is one reason I am so happy with knowem, despite its limitations.
 There are enough problems that emerge in even the smoothest brand transition that I will sign up for any service that can, at a reasonable cost, provide organization to a portion of my process and save me time.
+Also check out the risperdal lawsuit payout per person to see if you or a family member qualify for a payout.

 I have been talking in my last few entries about the power of social media channel architectures for search engine optimization and brand building .
 It’s always hard to understand these approaches or their true efficacy for SEO in the abstract.
 Is this just a nice idea or does it really work?
 In a land where data talks and you-know-what walks, do you have data to support the ROI on creating a social media channel architecture?
 Can your really move the needle on the SERPs and, if so, how much?